Skip to main content

 • When engaged in these routine behaviors (brushing your teeth, sitting in traffic, eating) practice being in the moment as much as possible.
 The more often you practice it in these situations, the more able you will be to utilize this skill in the dynamic environments in which we work.

-graphic of mountains with mile markers of physical capacity in various locations.
+Graphic of mountains with mile markers of physical capacity in various locations.

 The topics for the NWCG “Wildland Firefighter Week of Remembrance” have been drawn from the Human Performance Optimization course taught as a part of the USFS Apprentice Academy in cooperation with the Missoula Technology and Development Center (MTDC) and is rooted in the desire to prepare wildland fire personnel to optimally manage themselves and others at any given time.
 Review and resources have been contributed by the Wildland Fire Lessons Learned Center, NIFC External Affairs, the Wildland Fire annual refresher group, and the Wildland Fire Leadership Subcommittee.